I’m A Car Guy

 What About Emergencies?

 In my just-over-a-year-of-bus-commuting adventures, I’ve had exactly ONE time when I needed to leave work immediately.
 Having my own car would have been nice that day.
 So what do you do when you need to leave work RIGHT NOW, but don’t have a car?
-You open up your phone and summon a ride via Lyft or Uber.
+You open up your phone and summon a ride via a ridesharing app.
+(Here are referral links for Lyft and Uber.)

 My Lyft ride home cost me about $50.
 Pretty steep under normal circumstances, but in an emergency, you’re not thinking money.
 And considering the huge amount of money I’ve saved over the past year by not driving a car, dropping $50 for a chauffeured ride home was more than OK.